Generalisation in Multitask Fitted Q-Iteration and Offline Q-learning: Upstream Learning in MFQI

 \subsection{Multitask Fitted Q-Iteration Algorithm}

-The details of the algorithm MQRL (Multitask Q-Learning for Representation Learning) are depicted in Algorithm~\ref{algo:MTFQI}.
+The details of the algorithm MQRL (Multitask Q-Learning for Representation Learning) \cite{borsa2016learningsharedrepresentationsmultitask} are depicted in Algorithm~\ref{algo:MTFQI}.
 The agent receives all offline datasets $\{\mathcal{D}^{(t)}\}_{t \in [T]}$ and jointly estimates the shared encoder $\phi_h$ and the task-specific decoders $\{\psi_h^{(t)}\}_{t \in [T]}$ by minimizing the empirical Bellman error across all tasks at each stage $h$:

-This objective acts as a \emph{multitask empirical-risk minimization oracle}, serving as the offline Q-learning analogue of the maximum-likelihood oracle used in prior multitask model-based work (Agarwal et al., 2020b; Domingues et al., 2021).
+This objective acts as a \emph{multitask empirical-risk minimization oracle}, serving as the offline Q-learning analogue of the maximum-likelihood oracle used in prior multitask model-based work \cite{10.5555/3495724.3497411, pmlr-v139-domingues21a}.
 In practice, the optimization in \ref{eq:mqrl_oracle} can be efficiently approximated whenever the function classes $\Phi$ and $\Psi$ are parameterized by neural networks or other differentiable architectures, allowing gradient-based minimization.
 The shared encoder $\phi_h$ aggregates statistical information across all tasks, thereby promoting representation sharing, while each decoder $\psi_h^{(t)}$ specializes to its respective task to approximate its local value function.
 In Algorithm \ref{algo:MTFQI} we prefer $\Theta$ to represent the combination of $\phi$ and $\omega_h^{(t)}$.